Featured Stories

 India’s IT sector: A deep dive

 The Industrial Revolution of the 1900s changed peoples’ lives drastically.
 With new manufacturing processes and increased economic activity, the revolution uplifted the overall standard of life of all those that got the opportunity to be a part of it.
-What we call the rich world – the US, UK, much of western Europe – took the leap to becoming a developed nation.
-One of the other nations that immensely benefitted from the revolution was China.
-Why?
-Because it presented itself as a global manufacturing hub to the world.
-Cheap labour was one of the most important factors for the western world to shift manufacturing processes to China and hence save massively on costs – basically, it was cheaper for western firms to hire Chinese labour than hiring labourers in their home country.
-China too is now on the verge of being called a developed nation.
+What we call the rich world – the US, UK, and much of Western Europe – took the leap to become a developed nation.

 What is IT?